Rice Cooker Brown Rice & Black Beans (Easy, Hands-Off Meal)

 Why is it super easy?
 It’s super easy.
 You only need three ingredients.
 Your rice cooker does all the work.
 You need 1 cup rice, 1 cup black beans, and 2 cups liquid (may need ½ cup more).
 Options: diced tomatoes, salsa, or half salsa + half water.

-If you have a little bit of chopped onion in the veggie bin, threw it in.
+If you have a little chopped onion in the veggie bin, throw it in.
 Other good add-ins would be corn, tomatoes, peppers, sweet potato, jalapenos, or carrots.
 YUMMMM!
 Satisfying, easy, inexpensive, delicious, and WFPB!

 Common Rice Cooker Mistakes (and How to Avoid Them)